-Stroke is a second leading cause of death worldwide and expected to worsen as society ages.
-In Asia, the change in lifestyle and diet has seen a marked increase in the prevalence of stroke, particularly in ischaemic stroke.
+Stroke is the second leading cause of death worldwide and expected to worsen as society ages.
+In Asia, the change in lifestyle and diet has seen a marked increase in the prevalence of stroke, particularly in ischemic stroke.

 George Clinical has supported the work of The George Institute for Global Health to reduce the worldwide burden of neurological diseases by implementing a number of high impact clinical trials and establishing a network of over 200 sites and recruiting over 10,000 patients from around the world.
 The George Clinical neurological investigator network is particularly strong in the Asia-Pacific, with centers deep within North Asia where ischemic stroke is most prevalent.